 Want to search for the relevant question and answer in your own language?
 Change the language in the dropdown menu above.

-As a UK-based importer, following the UK withdrawal from the EU you will not have registration obligations under REACH, as only EU/EEA-based manufacturers and importers are required to register their substances under REACH.
-However, you may consider transferring your registration to an EU-27 /EEA-based legal entity, if this transfer is the result of a legal entity change, i.e. the importing business is transferred to a legal entity in the EU-27 /EEA.
+After the transition period, you will not have registration obligations under REACH, as only EU/EEA-based manufacturers and importers are required to register their substances under REACH.
+However, you may consider transferring your registration to an EU/EEA-based legal entity, if this transfer is the result of a legal entity change, i.e. the importing business is transferred to a legal entity in the EU/EEA.

-If you also act as a formulator (i.e., you import a substance from a third country to the UK, and include the substance in a mixture that you export to the EU-27 /EEA), you can appoint an Only Representative (OR) for the quantities of the substance that you formulate into a mixture that you export to the EU-27/EEA.
+If you also act as a formulator (i.e., you import a substance from a third country to the UK, and include the substance in a mixture that you export to the EU/EEA), you can appoint an Only Representative (OR) for the quantities of the substance that you formulate into a mixture that you export to the EU/EEA.
 For further information, please refer to Q&A 1464.

-Alternatively, your EU-27 /EEA based customers can register the substance(s) individually as importers and continue sourcing from you.
+Alternatively, your EU/EEA based customers can register the substance(s) individually as importers and continue sourcing from you.